Launceston's most comprehensive healthcare and wellness professionals.

 PILATES body conditioning teaches controlled movement, breathing awareness and correct body alignment during varied, low-impact but functional exercises.
 PILATES at In-Balance is also an effective way to recover from injuries, pain or during and after pregnancy.
 PILATES in a safe environment with skilled, qualified instructors can help you achieve better control of the way you move.

+Unfortunately the rates of cancer and Lymphoedema are on the rise in Tasmania.
 Evidence suggests that early diagnosis of Lymphoedema (tissue swelling often following breast cancer surgery) well before it becomes obvious, may reduce the risk by half of it developing.
 Early detection may then only require minimal intervention.

 In-Balance is able to offer the latest tool in Lymphoedema diagnosis technology- the L-Dex Bio-impedence.